Henning Borch

-Henning Borch is a former world class badminton player from Denmark who won major tournaments from the early 1960s to the early 1970s.
+Henning Borch (9 March 1938 – 12 June 2024) was a former world class badminton player from Denmark who won major tournaments from the early 1960s to the early 1970s.
+Borch represented Amager Badminton Club in the domestic competitions throughout his flourished career.
 In the 1964 Borch reached the men's singles final at the prestigious All-England Championships, narrowly losing to fellow countryman Knud Aage Nielsen.
 His most impressive achievement was sharing three consecutive All-England men's doubles titles with Erland Kops from 1967 to 1969.
 Borch took part in five consecutive Thomas Cup (men's international team) campaigns for Denmark between 1960 and 1973.